Skip to main content

 6. Enter the last Period End Date in Process To that you want to process.
 All unprocessed periods up to and including the Process To will be included in the file or report.

 7. Tick Pay to Fund to mark the Contribution Due as processed when the report or file is produced.
-Note: It is imperative that a backup is taken before Pay to Fund is selected.

 8. Tick Append Files to combine data from different funds into one file.

 9. Untick Include Terminated with no Contribution Due when you are producing the file and your Clearing House doesn't want terminated employees with a zero value.
-To include terminated employees in your Year to Date values, tick this option.
+To include terminated employees in your Year-to-Date values, tick this option.

 10. Contribution Start and Contribution End should be populated with the period the super relates to.